robertsdotpm/p2pd/docs/source/future_work.rst

 'correct' addressing information.

-I think it would be worthwhile making a list of common failure scenarios and writing code to prevent it from occuring.
+I think it would be worthwhile making a list of common failure scenarios and writing code to prevent it from occurring.
 Really only the most basic networking features are provided in programming languages.
 There are many other ways sessions can fail and most developers manually handle the edge-cases themselves (like reconnect.)